liflab/beepbeep-3-book/markdown/palettes/README.md

 ## Finite-state machines

 Sometimes, a stream is made of events representing a sequence of "actions".
 It may be interesting to check whether these actions follow a predefined pattern, which stipulates in what order the actions in a stream can be observed to be considered valid.
-A convenient way of specifiying these patterns is through a device called a <!--\index{finite-state machine} \emph{finite-state machine}-->*finite-state machine*<!--/i--> (FSM).
+A convenient way of specifying these patterns is through a device called a <!--\index{finite-state machine} \emph{finite-state machine}-->*finite-state machine*<!--/i--> (FSM).
 BeepBeep's FSM palette allows users to create such machines.

 ### Defining a Moore machine